HB217 Alabama 2021 Session

 - Telephone communications, knowing and intentionally misleading use of inaccurate caller identification information, prohibited

-Violations of this bill would also be made violations of the Deceptive Trade Practices Act in order to provide for enforcement by the Attorney General.
+- Treat violations as Deceptive Trade Practices Act violations, enabling enforcement by the Attorney General.

 - Subjects